mantidproject/mantid/dev-docs/source/Testing/EngineeringDiffraction/EngineeringDiffractionTestGuide.rst

 2. Select the row in the table for which the background has been subtracted, the `Inspect Background` button should now be enabled, click it to open a new figure which shows the raw data, the background and the subtracted data.
 Changing the values of Niter, BG, XWindow and SG (input to ``EnggEstimateFocussedBackground``, hover over a cell inn the table to see a tool tip for explanation) should produce a change in the background on the external plot and in the UI plot.

-Test 4
+Test 8
 ^^^^^^

 This tests the operation of the fit browser.

 1. Check that when no data are plotted the `Fit` button on the toolbar does nothing.

-2. Plot more than one run with xunit of TOFand click the `Fit` button.
-A simplified verison of the standard mantid fit browser should now be visible.
+2. Plot more than one focussed run with xunit of TOF and click the `Fit` button.
+A simplified version of the standard mantid fit browser should now be visible.

 3. You should be able to select runs in the Settings > Workspace combo box.
 If you remove a run the combobox should update.
 Try adding some peaks (for testing purposes add different types) and a background by right-clicking on the plot.
 If BackToBackExponential peaks are used then the A,B parameters should be fixed automatically for ENGIN-X data.

 4. Perform a fit by clicking Fit>Fit in the fit browser.
-On compeltion of the fit, a group workspace with suffix `_fits` should have appeared in the ADS.
+On completion of the fit, a group workspace with suffix `_fits` should have appeared in the ADS.
 In this group of workspaces there should be a matrix workspace for each parameter fitted (named by convention FunctionName_ParameterName), to view this right-click on the ADS and `Show Data`.
 For any runs not fit there should be a NaN value in the Y and E fields.
-In addiiton there is a workspace that hasd converted any peak centres from TOF in d-spacing (suffix `_d`).
-There should be an additional table called `model` that summarises the chisq value and the function string including the best-fit parameters
+In addition there is a workspace that has converted any peak centres from TOF in d-spacing (suffix `_d`).
+There should be an additional table called `model` that summarises the chisq value and the function string including the best-fit parameters.

 5. The function string including the best-fit parameters should also have been automatically saved as a custom setup in the fit browser (Setup > Custom Setup).
 To inspect the fit for a given run, select a custom setup and the values in the fit property browser should update, now click Fit > Evaluate Function.

-Test 5
+Test 9
 ^^^^^^

 This tests the sequential fitting capability of the UI (where the result of a fit to one workspace is used as the initial guess for the next).

-1. Load in several runs (preferably some that differ by a log value, e.g. 305793-305795).
+1. Load in several focussed runs (preferably some that differ by a log value, e.g. 305793-305795).

 2. Plot a single run, open the fit browser and input a valid fit function (either manually or from Setup > Custom Setup).